shssoichiro/encoding-guide/src/colors/transfer.md

 - Rec.
 ITU-R BT.1361-0 conventional
   colour gamut system (historical)

+### 2: Unspecified

+This value indicates that no transfer function is set for the video, and the player must decide which value to use.

 ### 4: BT.470M

 BT.470M is a standard that was used in analog television systems in the United States.
 This transfer represents a power function with a gamma of 2.2.